 Lamman Rucker is an artist, educator, activist and entrepreneur.
 He was born in Pittsburgh, PA and grew up in Washington, DC.
 He is the handsome star of the new highly-anticipated film, The Undershepherd and widely known from the smash hit sitcom Tyler Perry's Meet the Browns.
 He may also be recognized as Mona's long-awaited beau, 'Chase' on UPN's Half & Half as well as his bad boy characters in the daytime dramas As The World Turns and All My Children.

-A graduate of the illustrious Duke Ellington School of the Arts in Washington, DC, Rucker’s accomplishments also include a NFAA Presidential Scholarship in the Arts nomination and Drama & Musical Theatre training at Carnegie Mellon University.
-He went on to become a successful teacher, coach, mentor and youth advocate - acquiring a Masters of Science in Education in 2000 and then on to star in BET's award-winning HIV/AIDS film "Let's Talk" in 2006.
+A proud graduate of the illustrious Duke Ellington School of the Arts in Washington, DC, Lamman was an original member of the groundbreaking youth company - the Washington Area Improvisational Teen Theatre (W.A.I.T.T.) during his years there.
+The company's primary goal was to promote sexual abstinence to teens and educate young people about their bodies, the risks of teen pregnancy, STD's and HIV/AIDS.
+He has since become a skilled, talented and sought-after teacher, coach, mentor and youth advocate - acquiring a Masters of Science in Education and then on to star in BET's award-winning HIV/AIDS film Let's Talk.

 No photo galleries found.